-This track pack features a nice selection of songs that both Classic Rock fans and the unacquainted could easily enjoy.
-As a value proposition, Rock Band Track Pack: Classic Rock is a smart investment.
+This second track pack features a nice selection of songs, ranging from The Police to Avenged Sevenfold.
+As a value proposition, Rock Band Track Pack Volume 2 is a smart investment.
 At $29.99, players can rock out to a total of twenty songs at $1.50 a track.
-If players were to purchase all of the included tracks via the Rock Band 2 in-game store, they would be spending 200 Wii Points ($2.00) for each of the tracks.
+Now that Rock Band 2 is out in the wild with full downloadable content, a number of the songs in this track pack are available online for 200 Wii Points ($2.00) each through the in-game store.

 Of course, if you only own Rock Band 1 and its associated equipment, and you want more songs, the choice is easy.
 Players who do decide that the disc is a better investment won't be disappointed with the tracks and the quality of their note charts.

 The choice is tougher for Rock Band 2 owners.
 If you are happy with the song selection and don't mind swapping discs in order to play them, this track pack is an excellent investment.
 Unfortunately, unlike the Xbox 360 and PlayStation 3 versions, these tracks cannot be copied to your SD Card (HDD).
 Therefore, if you own Rock Band 2 and would like all of your tracks to be in a centralized area, you should avoid purchasing this disc and only buy the songs you really want through the online store.
 Also, just like the original Rock Band, none of the tracks can be played online, adding another disincentive to the pack.